lsst-dm/dmtn-098/index.rst

 Concrete Members
 ^^^^^^^^^^^^^^^^

-``adaptArgsAndRun(dbInfo: dict from str to any, inputDataIds: unused, outputDataIds: dict from str to DataId) : lsst.pipe.base.Struct``
+``adaptArgsAndRun(dbInfo: dict from str to any, inputDataIds: unused, outputDataId: dict from str to DataId) : lsst.pipe.base.Struct``
     This method shall load the database using ``dbLoader`` before calling ``makeMeasurement``.
     ``PpdbMetricTask`` overrides ``adaptArgsAndRun`` in order to support fine-grained metrics: while a repository should have only one prompt products database, metrics may wish to examine subsets grouped by visit, CCD, etc., and if so these details must be passed to ``makeMeasurement``.